-Help Your Students Learn the Letters and Sounds
+Help Your Students Learn the Letters and Individual Sounds

 Making sure that your students know each letter in uppercase and lowercase form is important to their future reading success!
-And, that is why so much time is spent reviewing and practicing these letters in VIPKid Interactive Level 2 lessons.
+And, that’s why so much time is spent reviewing and practicing these letters in VIPKid Interactive Level 2 lessons.